 Access to expert talent

 The IT staff augmentation market offers a vast pool of skilled engineers.
 As a result, you can get the right specialists in a few days, not months.
 In addition, staff augmentation provides unlimited hiring opportunities because you consider different specialists from all over the world.
+And even when you're struggling with hiring niche talent on-site, outstaffing can help you extend your reach to the global workforce.

 When outsourcing software development, the vendor takes care of the project.
 However, when outstaffing, you will be the one to assign tasks, plan sprints, and fully control the development of your projects through project management tools like Jira, Trello, or Confluence.
 With this approach, tech specialists will report directly to you or your PM and always be in touch.